prasanna12510/gamesparks-docs/MARKDOWN/SDK Center/Unity.md

 * Added ApiDomain and ApiCredential support
 * Fixed Plugins folder and its files
 * Fixed the support for Windows 10 plus IL2CPP Scripting Backend
-* Fixed several other minor bugs
+* Resolved several other minor bugs

 ## V5.4.0.104